Exact Lagrangian tori in symplectic Milnor fibers constructed with fillings: Introduction

 \subsection{Outline of the article}

-In Section~\ref{sec:background}, we provide definitions and background material on the Legendrian contact homology differential graded algebra, exact Lagrangian cobordisms and Weinstein $4$-manifolds.
-In Section~\ref{sec:thm1} we prove Theorem~\ref{thm:inflags}.
-In Section~\ref{sec:milnor} we construct an infinite family of tori in Milnor fibers of positive modality isolated hypersurface singularitites.
-Finally in Section~\ref{sec:criterion}, we prove the new non-vanishing criterion for symplectic homology.
+In Section~\ref{sec:background}, we provide definitions and background material on Weinstein $4$-manifolds, exact Lagrangian fillings, and the Legendrian contact homology differential graded algebra.
+In Section~\ref{sec:restricted} we prove the technical lemmas that allow us to use results of~\cite{Casals_Ng} in the proof of Theorem~\ref{prop:sublink}.
+In Section~\ref{sec:milnor} we give the necessary background on Milnor fibers and Lefschetz fibrations and prove Theorem~\ref{prop:sublink}, Corollary~\ref{cor:inftori}, and Proposition~\ref{prop:Tpqr}.
+Finally in Section~\ref{sec:criterion}, we prove the new non-vanishing criterion for symplectic homology, Theorem~\ref{thm:criterion}.